pschild/smart-home-conx/README.md

        GITHUB_ACCESS_TOKEN: tbd
 2. ~~Run `docker-compose up -d` to build and start all services.
 Run `docker-compose up -d --build <APP>` to run and rebuild a specific service.~~
    Run

        docker-compose build && docker-compose up -d

    (or `npm run docker:start:all:dev`) to start all containers in **DEV** mode.
 Connections via SSL are not possible, so only use this for development on your local machine.

    -- OR --

    Run

        docker-compose build --build-arg PRODUCTION=true && docker-compose up -d

    (or `npm run docker:start:all:prod`) to start all containers in **PROD** mode.
 This includes SSL certificates.

+   -- OR --

+   Run

+       docker-compose build --build-arg PRODUCTION=true service1 service2 ... serviceN && docker-compose up -d

+   to start specific containers in **PROD** mode.

+   Example:

+       docker-compose build --build-arg PRODUCTION=true esp-update-server mqtt-client && docker-compose up -d

 3. During development, you can start a single service by running `npm run start:<SERVICE>` or build it by running `npm run build:<SERVICE>`.

 ### ncc